AriFordsham/GHCWiki/type-functions-syntax.md

 == Syntax of kind signatures and definitions of indexed types ==

 A tolevel kind signature consists of a type declaration head using `family` as a special following the declaration keyword.
 It is optionally followed by a `::` and a kind (which is by default `*` if not specified).
 In the case of  a data declaration, we addititonally require that there is no `where` clause.
-In associated kind signature, the `family` special is droped, but the kind is currently compulsory.
+In associated kind signature, the `family` special is dropped, but the kind is currently compulsory.
 Toplevel indexed type defintions, use the `instance` keyword after the main declarations keyword; associated declarations don't use `instance`.
 We require for every definition of an indexed type (i.e., type equations or indexed data/newtype declaration) that a matching kind signature is in scope.
 Vanilla type synonym definitions and data/newtype declarations fall out as special cases of type function equations and indexed type declarations that have variable-only patterns, for which we require no kind signatures.
 The vanilla forms are also closed (further definitions would be useless, as they are bound to overlap).

 == Representation of indexed types ==